 Great service and authentic tacos featuring tender and flavorful marinated meat and well-seasoned veggies are in store at this casual café.
 These traditional tacos are very savory yet simple.
 In the summer, I like to order takeout and walk to nearby Downtown City Park to munch al pastor tacos and listen to live music. — Gina Grieb

-With 5 tacos to choose from — including smoked achiote brisket, garlic shrimp and vegetable — you’ve got a feast of flavor at Luna Red.
-My husband loves the “juicy, meaty, savory goodness” of the brisket, while I prefer the simplicity of cumin black beans sprinkled with queso fresco and drizzled with piri-piri hot sauce.
+With nine kinds of street tacos to choose from — including beer-battered rockfish, paprika garlic shrimp and coconut-braised pork — you’ve got a feast of flavor at Luna Red.
+My husband loves the “juicy, meaty, savory goodness” of the carnivore options, while I prefer the simplicity of kale with soyrizo.

 Served with a fruity, ruby-hued sangria, these appetizer-sized tacos are the perfect happy-hour snack. — Sarah Linn